weecology/DeepForest/docs/getting_started.md

 ### Predict a set of annotations

 During evaluation of ground truth data, it is useful to have a way to predict a set of images and combine them into a single dataframe.
+The ```predict_generator``` method allows a user to point towards a file of annotations and returns the predictions for all images.

 Consider a headerless annotations.csv file in the following format